bu-cisl/SSNP-IDT/README.md

 If you find this project useful in your research, please consider citing our paper:

-Jiabei Zhu, Hao Wang, and Lei Tian, High-fidelity intensity diffraction tomography with a non-paraxial multiple-scattering model. *arXiv:2207.06532*
+J. Zhu, H. Wang, and L. Tian, "High-fidelity intensity diffraction tomography with a non-paraxial multiple-scattering model," Opt.
+Express  **30**, 32808-32821 (2022).

 ## Introduction